tnm/redweb/README.md

 I intend to keep Redweb as current as possible for each new Redis release.

+JSON serialization is also on the to-do list.

 Feel free to fork.
 Patches are welcome.

 Author: Ted Nyman - @tnm8